yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/custom-domain.md

 # Bind to a Static Site

-Bind a domain to a Cloudflare Static Site:
+Bind a domain to a Cloudflare Static Site's underlying worker.

 ```ts
 import { StaticSite, CustomDomain } from "alchemy/cloudflare";